montoyo/webdisplays/README.md

 # WebDisplays for Minecraft 1.12.2
 This is the WebDisplays mod for Minecraft 1.12.2.
 I don't have time to maintain it anymore, so I changed the license recently and anybody is welcome to create forks and/or re-distribute it.
-For more info see (LICENSE)[LICENSE].
+For more info see [LICENSE](LICENSE).

 ### Wiki
 * The Wiki that details all blocks/items can be found on my website https://montoyo.net/wdwiki/